x89/Shreddit/README.md

 2. From the directory, run `pip install -r requirements.txt`
 3. Run `python setup.py install` to install the package and the `shreddit` command line utility.
 This is typically either run in a virtualenv or using administrative privileges for global installation.

+Note: The original author limited some of the requirement versions for packages.
+I found most of those errors are resolved running "pip install <package-name> --upgrade".

 ## Usage